 United States Mint introduces landmark Palladium Eagle coin

-After many years of planning and speculation the United States Mint has launched.
-The new one-ounce issue joins the American Eagle family of bullion coins including current gold, silver, and platinum series.
+In 2017, the United States Mint introduced the American Palladium Eagle series.
+The new one-ounce issue joined the American Eagle family of bullion coins including current gold, silver, and platinum series.
 It marks the first addition to the American Eagle program since platinum was added in 1997.
 A United States palladium coin has been in the works since 2010, when Congress passed legislation authorizing its production, upon completion of a feasibility study.

 The coin’s design features revivals of two different images crafted by sculptor Adolf A. Weinman, whose work was influential in the early 20th century.
 The obverse will be immediately familiar to collectors as the face of the 1916 “Mercury” dime.
 The reverse is based on a 1907 design Weinman produced as a medal for the prestigious American Institute of Architects (AIA).